mitsuaki1987/fermisurfer/docs/en/_build/html/_sources/ops.rst.txt

 -  Window re-sizing

--  Moving objects with cursor keys (wasd for Windows)
+-  Moving objects with cursor keys (wasd for Windows).
+   Also we can shift objects with double click.

 -  Opeerate by using the panel

-Here, I will explain all menus.
+Here, we can see all menus.

 .. note::